42z-io/httpie/README.md

 Opinionated middleware, and helper functions for HTTP based applications.

 Why httpie?
-So you can have your pie and eat it to...?
+So you can have your pie and eat it too...?

 ![Logo](logo.png)